Oliver Lazarus

 Research Interests: Environmental history; history of capitalism; history of U.S. empire; animal history; history of technology; economic history; urban history; STS; the Anthropocene.

 Oliver Lazarus is a PhD candidate in the History of Science Department.
-He is interested in the industrialization of life and the place of the environment in the construction and reproduction of capitalism.
-His most recent work focuses on American state-led attempts in the U.S. and its colonies to standardize animal life in the late nineteenth and twentieth centuries, and the place of this project in both the construction of industrial capitalism and twentieth-century American extraterritorial power.
+He is a historian of the modern U.S. in the world, specializing in histories of the environment, science, and capitalism.
+He is particularly interested in how the production of knowledge about and the manipulation of the nonhuman world has been shaped by and also shapes processes of American state formation and capital accumulation both at home and abroad.
+His dissertation, “Domesticating Empire: American Power and the Industrialization of Life,” explores how the U.S. government promoted the global cultivation of specific domestic animal forms, along with the infrastructure to support them, to advance agricultural and foreign policy interests throughout the long twentieth century.
 His M.A. thesis focused on the Great Epizootic, a horse influenza originating in North America in 1872 that effectively halted daily life in New York City for weeks, revealing how the construction of industrial urban capitalism was carried out by and through a concomitant industrialization of nonhuman life.

 Previous Degrees: